alvinng4/Gravity-Simulator/README.md

 ## Quick Start

 ### Python version
-This program requires Python version 3.11.
+This program requires Python version 3.10 or higher.

 ### Installation
 Download the source file, or clone this repository by running the following command in terminal: